 Main components of the architecture

-Main (consisting of classes Main and MainApp) is in charge of the app launch and shut down.
+) is in charge of the app launch and shut down.

 The bulk of the app's work is done by the following four components:

-• UI: The UI of the App.
+: The UI of the App.Logic

-• Model: Holds the data of the App in memory.
+: Holds the data of the App in memory.Storage

-• Storage: Reads data from, and writes data to, the hard disk.
+: Reads data from, and writes data to, the hard disk.Commons

-Commons represents a collection of classes used by multiple other components.
+represents a collection of classes used by multiple other components.

 How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command + /name Tan Ah Gao /id chihuahua69 /hp 999 /tag finance.
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command + /name Tan Ah Gao /id chihuahua69 /hp 999 /tag finance

 Each of the four main components (also shown in the diagram above),

-• defines its API in an interface with the same name as the Component.
+with the same name as the Component.{Component Name}Manager

-• implements its functionality using a concrete {Component Name}Manager class (which follows the corresponding API interface mentioned in the previous point.
+class (which follows the corresponding API interface

-For example, the Logic component defines its API in the Logic.java interface and implements its functionality using the LogicManager.java class which follows the Logic interface.
+interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 The sections below give more details of each component.